cryptum-official/cryptum-sdk/docs/tokens/EVMs.md

 - `opts.amount` (string) (**required**) - token amount to be transferred. (this is in largest unit ether)
 - `opts.destination` (string) (**required**) - destination address.
 - `opts.protocol` (string) (**required**) - [EVMs only](../protocols.md#ethereum-based-blockchains-evms).

+This function returns the hash of this transferring transaction from the blockchain.

 ```js
 // native token